atanumallik1/SpringSecMaster/Documentation/SSChapter13.md

     * For Opaque Token :
         *   Simplest approach is that the Resource Server calls the _AuthorizationServer_ to check the Aceess token . the URL for token validation is _/oauth/check_token?token=_
         *   User a blackboarding approach : use commn DB bewteen the Resource Server and the Autheorization server
+        * Bth Resource Server and Auth Server are same application [ not a real life scenario ]
     * For JWT Token

 ## What we do in this demo